jaremgit/egg-leaderboard/README.md

 ## Contributing / feedback

-Since this was largely AI-assisted and I'm not an experienced developer, feedback on code quality, security, or architecture is especially welcome — please open an issue or PR rather than assuming something was done a particular way for a good reason.
-It might just be an oversight.
+Since this was pretty much entirely built by AI and I'm not an experienced developer, feedback on code quality, security, or architecture is especially welcome — please let me know on discord rather than assuming something was done a particular way for a good reason.